aksh1t/iOS-Practice-Projects/README.txt

 	•	iDecide - The first example from HeadFirst iOS book.
 Just one button which changes text on clicking.

-	•	ImageUtils - Utility for cropping and resizing UIImages (for the photo printing app).
-Also added modules for testing the utility in the app itself.

 	•	InstaEmail - Another simple example from the same book.
 Shows a MFMailComposeViewController after selecting and writing your message.

 	•	MultiView - An application which has two views switching to and from one another with different animations.